enkomio/BrokenFlow/README.md

 ![BrokenFlow execution](BrokenFlow.gif "BrokenFlow execution")

-## Possible Improvements
-In order to make the decryption code less identifiable, it is possible to use alternative methods to call the shellcode.
-In order to have more freedom we can consider to increase the chunk size that is encrypted during each iteration.
-In my PoC I used 2-bytes becasuse **jmp esi** needs two bytes, but we can use 4 or 8-bytes chunk size, allowing the operator to have more alternatives that fit in 4 or 8-bytes chunk.
-According to the chosen way to call the shellcode, the encryption constant will change as well.

 # Usage
 The steps to use this technique are:
 * Encrypt your shellcode with the XOR key 0x6799.
 The encryption loop iteration must have a WORD size step (2-bytes);